sphinx-extensions2/sphinx-autodoc2/docs/apidocs/aiida/aiida.orm.rst

    This data plugin can and should be used to stash files if and only if the stash mode is `StashMode.COPY`.

-   .. py:attribute:: _storable
+   .. rubric:: Initialization
-      :canonical: aiida.orm.nodes.data.remote.stash.folder.RemoteStashFolderData._storable
-      :value: True

-   .. py:method:: __init__(stash_mode: aiida.common.datastructures.StashMode, target_basepath: str, source_list: typing.List, **kwargs)
-      :canonical: aiida.orm.nodes.data.remote.stash.folder.RemoteStashFolderData.__init__

    Construct a new instance

    :param stash_mode: the stashing mode with which the data was stashed on the remote.
    :param target_basepath: the target basepath.
    :param source_list: the list of source files.

+   .. py:attribute:: _storable
+      :canonical: aiida.orm.nodes.data.remote.stash.folder.RemoteStashFolderData._storable
+      :value: True

    .. py:property:: target_basepath
       :canonical: aiida.orm.nodes.data.remote.stash.folder.RemoteStashFolderData.target_basepath